MohamadBagas/dgcnn_segmentation00/README.md

 # **DGCNN for Point Cloud Semantic Segmentation**

-This project provides a complete, flexible pipeline to train a Deep Graph Convolutional Network (DGCNN) for semantic segmentation of LiDAR point clouds.
+This project provides a complete, flexible pipeline to train a Dynamic Graph Convolutional Network (DGCNN) for semantic segmentation of LiDAR point clouds.
 This final version uses a stable, deep architecture and allows you to easily experiment with different feature sets and class configurations.

 ### **Project Structure**